ensdomains/docs/ens-improvement-proposals/ensip-xx-ccip-metadata.md

 ### Open Items

 - Should `owner` and `isApprovedForAll` be within graphql or shoud be own metadata function?
 - OwnedResolver is permissionless.
-Need some sort of regisry (requires `setResolver` equivalent) to collect these resolver names so that indexers will know which contracts to index (unless hardcode default owned resolver addresses).
+Need some sort of registry (requires `setResolver` equivalent) to collect these resolver names so that indexers will know which contracts to index (unless hardcode default owned resolver addresses).

 ### Copyright